paudigital/plugin-playground/README.md

 ### Switching between MySQL & Postgres

-The `plugindev` environment supports both MySQL and Postgres out of the box.
+The `plugin-playground` environment supports both MySQL and Postgres out of the box.
 It spins up a container for each database, and seeds them with a starter db.

 To use MySQL (the default) just type:
 ```bash